Coronavirus has halted these concerts, festivals and movie premieres

-(CNN) — As the world seeks to deal with the coronavirus pandemic, it’s had an effect on entertainment.
+(CNN) — As the world seeks to deal with the coronavirus pandemic, it’s having an effect on entertainment.

 With countries like Italy going on lockdown to try and contain spread of the virus, concerts, festivals and movie premieres are also being postponed or canceled across the globe.